 After finalizing coverages, you select a local agent to answer your insurance questions and assist you with claims.
 From there, you move on to the payment portal and choose whether you’d like to pay yourself or through your mortgage company.
 The entire process takes around 10 minutes.

-When it comes to claim responsiveness and payouts, Nationwide is slightly better than the industry average, according to a 2019 survey by consumer insights leader J.D.
+When it comes to claim responsiveness and payouts, Nationwide is slightly below the industry average, according to a 2021 survey by consumer insights leader J.D.
 Power.

 The claims process is fairly easy.
 You access Nationwide’s claims portal from their homepage, and once you get there, they have a number of instructional resources for what to do in the wake of a loss.
 Once you’re ready to go, you begin the claims process, where you can either file a claim as a Nationwide policyholder or on behalf of a policyholder.

 In addition to filing claims online or over the phone, Nationwide allows you to start a claim through its Nationwide mobile app, where you can also upload photos of damage to your home or property.

 Nationwide earned a little below industry-average score on the most recent J.D.
 Power Property Claims Satisfaction Study, putting on-par with many competitors when it comes to claims happiness.
 That includes all aspects of the claims process, from how easy is to reach an adjuster to satisfaction with the payout.

 However, Nationwide wasn't quite in the top-tier for claims satisfaction, and homeowners looking for the most premium customer service and claims handling may not be satisfied.